Toddler's family says she died after falling from open window on cruise ship

 "Why in the world would you leave a window open in an entire glass wall full of windows in a kid's area?" the attorney asked.

-Royal Caribbean International said it was "deeply saddened" about the accident in a statement Monday.
+In a statement Monday, Royal Caribbean International said it was "deeply saddened" about the accident.

 "We’ve made our Care Team available to assist the family with any resources they need," the statement said.
 "Out of respect for their privacy, we do not plan to comment further on the incident."